broadinstitute/cromwell/docs/tutorials/FiveMinuteIntro.md

 * A Unix-based operating system (yes, that includes Mac!)
 * A Java 8 runtime environment
-	* You can see what you have by running `java -version` on a terminal.
+	* You can see what you have by running `$ java -version` on a terminal.
 You're looking for a version that's at least `1.8` or higher.
-	* If not, you can download Java [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
+	* If not, you can download Java [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 * A sense of adventure!

 ### Goals